novillo-cs/softdev_material/classwork/unit_2/js/10_27_practice.md

 - Create an array called tips containing the tip value for each bill, calculated from the function you created before.

-- BONUS: Create an array totals containing the total values, so the bill + tip.
+- Create an array totals containing the total values, so the bill + tip.

 **TEST DATA:** 125, 555, and 44.